Bluedot-Innovation/documentation/docs/Point SDK/iOS/Quick Start.md

 Initialize the SDK
 ------------------

-Now that the project has been set up, should initialize the Bluedot Point SDK from your App Delegate’s `didFinishLaunchingWithOptions` with:
+Now that the project has been set up, should initialize the Rezolve Point SDK from your App Delegate’s `didFinishLaunchingWithOptions` with:

 ```swift
 import BDPointSDK